The Internet is a fantastic source of fun and learning, but it’s worth following some simple rules to help your children stay safe online.

 - Always sit with young children when they use the Internet.

 - There are plenty of safe places for children to play and learn on the web (like the CBeebies website) Get to know them and save them as shortcuts in your favourites folder.

 - You can adjust browser settings and filters to protect children from unsuitable sites.
 Internet safety organisation Internet Matters has an interactive guide to setting parental controls across your whole house.

 - If you have older children who want to explore on their own, it is a good idea to keep the computer in a family room or a place you share.

 - Remember – your actions and what you share online also play a big party in your child’s online safety.
 Recent evidence reveals ‘the average parent will share their child’s image online nearly 1000 times before their fifth birthday (The Parent Zone, 2015).
 Are you a ‘sharent’?
-Before you share again, take a read of this Think u Know article.
+Before you share again, take a look at Seven safer ways to share photos of your child.